CONTENTSTART

 Scott Nixon

-Scott Nixon has been involved with racing his whole life.
-An All-American sailor at St. Mary’s College of Maryland, Scott later coached many students to the All-American ranks at the College of Charleston in South Carolina.
-He has a wide range of racing experiences, including dinghies, One Design keelboats, inshore big boats, and offshore distance racing.
+An All-American sailor at St. Mary's College of Maryland, Scott later coached many students to the All-American ranks at the College of Charleston in South Carolina.
+With decades of competitive racing, he has a wide range of racing experiences, including dinghies, one-design keelboats, inshore big boats, and offshore distance racing.

-Scott has sailed with Quantum customers to win championships at the world, Gold Cup, European, North American, and national levels.
-His hands-on approach includes active campaigns and racing in the following classes for Quantum: J/22, J/24, J/70, J/80, J/109, J/111, C&C 30, Farr 30, Farr 40, NYYC 42, Swan 45, Melges 20, Melges 24, and Melges 32.
+His hands-on approach includes active campaigns and racing in the following classes for Quantum: J/22, J/24, J/70, J/80, J/88, J/109, J/111, C&C 30, Farr 30, Farr 40, Swan 42, Swan 45, Melges 20, Melges 24, Melges 32, Melges 40, TP52, ORC, and GL52 classes.
+He is a three-time World Champion in the J/111, Melges 32, and ORC 52 classes.

 Basic info